atmasphere/mc-coal/docs/source/oauth2.rst

 Clients making calls to the :ref:`Data APIs <data_api>` on behalf of a user require an :ref:`access token <access_token>` which can be acquired via this simplified `OAuth 2.0 <http://tools.ietf.org/html/draft-ietf-oauth-v2-31>`_ flow.

-1. Register the client via :http:post:`/oauth/register` and record the :ref:`client configuration <client_configuration>` in the response.
+1. :ref:`Register <client_regististration>` the client via :http:post:`/oauth/register` and record the :ref:`client configuration <client_configuration>` in the response.
 These :ref:`client configuration <client_configuration>` values should be kept secure.
 If the client has registered previously, this step can be skipped.

   - If a client ever forgets its :ref:`client configuration <client_configuration>` values, they can be retreived via :http:get:`/oauth/client/(client_id)` as long as the client knows its ``client_id`` and ``registration_access_token``.